himanigoel0/6T-SRAM-Design-and-Verification-in-Cadence-Virtuoso/README.md

 > **Temperature Variation Analysis**
 > ![Temperature Variation](./images/temp_variation.jpeg)
-> *Figure 6.1: RSNM vs Temperature sweep.
-As temperature increases, the extracted SNM decreases, indicating reduced cell stability at higher temperatures.
-This behavior is primarily associated with temperature-dependent changes in MOSFET parameters such as carrier mobility and threshold voltage, which alter the strength balance of the cross-coupled inverters and reduce their noise tolerance.*
+> *Figure 6.1: Effect of temperature variation on SNM.
+As temperature increases, the Static Noise Margin generally decreases, indicating reduced SRAM cell stability at higher temperatures.
+Temperature-dependent variations in carrier mobility, threshold voltage, and transistor drive strength modify the voltage-transfer characteristics of the cross-coupled inverters, reducing the cell’s tolerance to noise and disturbances.*

 > **Supply Voltage ($V_{DD}$) Variation Analysis**
 > ![Voltage Variation](./images/voltage_variation.jpeg)
-> *Figure 6.2: SNM degradation at lower VDD levels.*
+> *Figure 6.2: Effect of supply voltage variation on SNM.
+As the supply voltage ((V_{DD})) increases, the Static Noise Margin increases, indicating improved SRAM cell stability.
+A higher supply voltage provides greater voltage headroom and stronger regenerative action in the cross-coupled inverters, increasing the cell’s tolerance to noise.
+Conversely, at lower (V_{DD}), reduced transistor drive strength and smaller voltage margins make the stored state more susceptible to disturbances, resulting in lower SNM.*

 ---